To freeze the slideshow, click any thumbnail below. All photos courtesy of NASA.

 One day at lunch I observed Owen's and Jack's shirts were spotted with food and mine was still nice and clean, so

 I began to kid them about it.
-They each started looking closely at their shirt and at about the same time they said
+They each started looking closely at their shirts and at about the same time they said

 "Wait a minute, Al. Most of these food spots are chili and you are the only one of our crew that eats chili."